-The switch matrix, present in input queued architectures, is controlled by a contention resolution algorithm, known as matrix scheduling, to properly connects inputs to outputs.
+The switch matrix, present in input-queued architectures (see Figure 5), is controlled by a contention resolution algorithm, also known as matrix scheduling, that computes which inputs and outputs must be connected.

 The matrix scheduling problem can be modeled as a bipartite graph matching problem.
-Every input port i is modeled by a node u_i and every output port o by a node v_o .
-There is an edge between v_i and v_o if and only if queue Q(i,o) is non-empty.
+Every input port i is modeled by a node $u_i$ and every output port o by a node $v_o$ .
+There is an edge between $u_i$ and $v_o$ if and only if queue Q(i, o) is non-empty.
 A match is a subset of these edges such that every node is incident to at most one edge.
-For example, Figure 3(c) is a match of Figure 3(a).
+For example, Figure 6(c) is a match of Figure 6(a).